Prospective students must meet the minimum admissions criteria and submit the following for consideration:

 - Three (3) letters of recommendation, including at least two (2) from professional colleagues or college/university faculty who can attest to the candidate’s potential for advanced study and research;

-- Essential Functions Form
+- Eligibility Requirements and Essential Functions Document

 - Prior to observing or working with patients/clients students must pay for and pass a criminal background check.